11M

 The more often your investment compounds and builds interest on the interest you’ve already earned, the faster your savings grow.

 So how much higher is the interest on a high-interest, or high-yield, savings account?
-As of June 2022, the best rates topped 3% — more than 200 times higher than a traditional savings account.
+As of January 2025, the best rates exceeded 3% — more than 200 times higher than a traditional savings account.

 Like traditional savings accounts, high-interest accounts are federally insured up to $100,000 if you're dealing with a bank insured by the Canada Deposit Insurance Corporation (CDIC), or a credit union insured by provincial deposit insurance providers.